AmpersandTarski/documentation/tutorial/Conceptual_model_enrollment.md

 **Question 2**: given the initial dataset in the source-code of Enrollment, which students are enrolled for which modules?

+Check your answer in the web application Enrollment.

 ## The rule

 So let’s finally go to the one rule that governs this information system: `isEnrolledFor |- takes ; isPartOf~`